MichaelVrana/sle22-signatr-artifact/README.md

 To use the artifact to reproduce the paper results, follow the steps:

-1. Install the docker image (see {Install the docker image](#install-the-docker-image)) or install locally (see [Installing locally](#installing-locally)).
+1. Install the docker image (see [Install the docker image](#install-the-docker-image)) or install locally (see [Installing locally](#installing-locally)).
 We strongly advise the first option.
 2. Generate a database (see [Generate the database](#generate-the-database)) or use an already-uploaded one  (See [Use an uploaded database](#use-an-uploaded-database)).
 3. Fuzz (see [Fuzzing](#fuzzing))
 4. Render the notebook with the paper results (see [Rendering the paper results](#rendering-the-paper-results))

-You can also the artifact to build a custom database and fuzz the signatures you want to in [Experimenting yourself])#experimenting-yourself).
+You can also the artifact to build a custom database and fuzz the signatures you want to in [Experimenting the tool])#experimenting-with-the-tool).

 ## Tool

-The tool is hosted at [](https://github.com/PRL-PRG/signatr) and uses the following building blocks:
+The tool is hosted at [https://github.com/PRL-PRG/signatr](https://github.com/PRL-PRG/signatr) and uses the following building blocks:

 - [sxpdb](https://github.com/PRL-PRG/sxpdb/): R value database